Kakarot: from the basics to interaction - what makes it work

 Here’s how it’s typically structured:

-1. Opcodes
+- Opcodes

 Opcodes are instructions that tell the EVM what operations to perform.
 Each opcode is represented by a byte and corresponds to a fundamental operation (you can find the list of all opcodes here: evm.codes).
-For example, the opcode 0x60 means to “PUSH1”, which pushes a one byte value onto the stack.
-The byte that is pushed is specified immediately after the PUSH1 opcode in the bytecode.
-For example, PUSH1 0x80 means that the value 0x80 will be pushed onto the stack.
+For example, the opcode0x60

 Opcodes are often followed by parameters that provide additional data required for the operation.
 Parameters can be numerical values, addresses, string data, and more.
 Parameters are also stored as bytes.
-For instance, if an opcode instructs to add a value into the stack, the parameter would be the value to be added.
+For instance, if an opcode instructs to add a value into the stack, the parameter would be the value to be added. - Stack

 The EVM uses a stack to temporarily store data.
 When an operation is performed, parameters are pushed onto the stack, and results are popped from the stack.
-The stack is a temporary storage space used for complex calculations.
+The stack is a temporary storage space used for complex calculations. - Memory

 Memory is a larger storage space that can be used to store data during contract execution.
-Memory data is accessible by index, and the EVM allows manipulation of this data.
+Memory data is accessible by index, and the EVM allows manipulation of this data. - Storage

 Storage is a permanent and gas-costly storage space.
 It’s used to store data between contract executions.
 Storage data is associated with keys and can be read or modified by other contracts.